Souk21/jsfx-lint/README.md

 Default severity: `warning`

-Slider parser encountered an error.
+The slider parser encountered an error.
 This can happen if the slider definition is malformed.

 ```
 slider1:0<0,text,1>Foo